 You may download additional information about the DLLP project:

 • Key language development findings

 Alison Bailey at email@example.com

 We have collected many resources relating to learning progressions, in general, and Dynamic Language Learning Progressions, in particular.
 Read more »

 The DLLP Project Timeline consists of three main phases over the course of 5 years.
 Read more »

-November 2016: DLLP Team to present at 2017 AERA Annual Meeting Read more »
+April 2017: DLLP Team to Present at 2017 WIDA National Conference Read more »